Legal assistance for purchasing properties: real estate lawyers in Italy

 The final step is the signing of the deed of sale (rogito) before a notary, typically chosen by the real estate agent or attorney representing the buyer.
 The notary fees, commonly paid by the buyer, usually amount to 1% of the purchase price.
 It is mandatory that the seller and buyer, or a Power of Attorney representing the party, be present at the notary’s office for the signing of the notary deed.
 By law, the notary reads the contract aloud, so as to ascertain that the statements made are legitimate and that there are no misunderstandings between the parties.
 Once read and confirmed, the contract is signed in three copies by both parties and by the notary.
 The seller receives the remaining purchase amount from the buyer, generally through an established Notary’s escrow account.
 At this point, the property ownership is transferred.

-Several documents must be presented for the deeds of sale:
+The notary requires mandatorily several documents for the deeds of sale:

 - Planning permission building certificate issued after 1967